splunk/splunk-operator/docs/BiasLanguageMigration.md

 #### After the generation is completed
 The `updated` folder has all of the files needed for the migration.
 The next step is to apply each one of these files following the order below.
-This order ensures Statefulset are updated correctly.
+This order ensures Statefulsets are updated correctly.
 If any of these CRs are not deployed in your environment, you can skip to the next item.

 **Order for migration:**